 Tom Wright’s scholarly writing on the biblical teaching on the resurrection of the dead is praiseworthy for a number of reasons.
 He has alerted the evangelical community to the unfortunate way in which popular theologies of “going to heaven” are eclipsing the biblical hope of the resurrection to eternal life.
 But he does have one major weak spot, in my view, and that is the rather poor treatment of the doctrine of “soul sleep.”
 Soul sleep is the view that people do not experience any conscious intermediate state of waiting between death and resurrection.
 They are wholly dead until God steps in and raises them back to life.
 Continue reading “Tom Wright: Wrong about Soul Sleep”→

 Although I’m familiar with the view that the Apostle Paul is relating an “out of body experience” at the outset of 2 Corinthians 12, I’m pretty sure that he is not.
-That’s partly because I’m a physicalist and I don’t think that such things are even possible, but it’s also because the evidence for this claim about the meaning of this passage is pretty weak.
+That’s partly because I think human beings are material, so I don’t think that such events are even possible, but it’s also because the evidence for this claim about the meaning of this passage is pretty weak.
 I’ll explain why I say this.
 Continue reading “2 Corinthians 12 – an “out of body” experience?”→

 Every Christian who decides on a stance to take on the mind-body issue is going to have to live with the fact that there will be certain “problem texts” in the Bible that appear to conflict with the position they take.
 As a physicalist, I think there is a very small number of such texts for my view, and I think there are plausible explanations for all of them (for example Jesus’ words to the criminal on the cross Luke 23:43, which I discussed recently).
 What one hopes to do is to settle on a view that has fewer problems than all others, problems that have an explanation in sight.